espruino/EspruinoDocs/info/Notes.md

 Espruino contains a mix of built-in and dynamically loaded modules of code that can be used with the `require(...)` function.
 Built-in modules are documented in the [[Reference]], and can be used without any need for the Web IDE and an internet connection.
 However on some boards you may find that these modules are not included (as there may not be enough space).

-Dynamically loaded modules are uploasded to Espruino by the Web IDE *on demand*.
+Dynamically loaded modules are uploaded to Espruino by the Web IDE *on demand*.
 They are usually documented on the main Espruino site, under [[Modules]].
-When you type something like `require("PCD8544")` and then click `Send to Espruino` in the Web IDE, the Web IDE scans your code for any `require` statements, and if it doesn't think they are built-in it looks online (usually in http://www.espruino.com/modules/) to find the module (you can configure this from Settings).
+When you type something like `require("PCD8544")` and then click `Send to Espruino` in the Web IDE, the Web IDE scans your code for any `require` statements, and if it doesn't think they are built-in, it looks online (usually in http://www.espruino.com/modules/) to find the module (you can configure this from Settings).
 It then downloads the module and uploads it to Espruino just before your code.

 If dynamically loaded modules can't be found by the Web IDE, nothing is uploaded to the Espruino.
 When Espruino encounters a `require` statement that isn't built in or wasn't pre-loaded by the Web IDE it tries to look on the SD card for the module in the `node_modules` directory.
 If it can't find anything there (or there's no SD card!) then it will fail.